 Please note the new check in process if you are attending the GP Surgery for face-face appointment

-1.Please press the Buzzer on the right side of the Main Entrance Door to inform the Receptionist you have arrived, and they will check you in and direct you to appropriate Waiting room
+1.Please press the Buzzer on the right side of the Main Entrance Door to inform the Receptionist you have arrived, and they will then check you in and open the 2nd front door for you to enter the correct waiting rooms.
+Please watch the TV screen which will announce your name and the consulting room when the doctor/nurse is ready to meet you.

 Please do not enter the Surgery Premises without checking in as the Health Care Professionals and or Admin Staff would not know you have arrived for your face-face appointment.